Why is broadband in the countryside so slow?

 One way that the government has tried to kick start investment in broadband services across the UK is through the Local Full Fibre Networks Programme.
 This scheme is designed to entice investment in both rural and urban areas across the UK.
 A £190m challenge fund was launched in November 2017, backing local connectivity projects that have the potential to kickstart commercial investment in installing fibre infrastructure.
 Two separate funds of £95m were also released for local authorities to bid on, the first batch was allocated in March 2018 with the second wave of funding to be distributed to successful applicants this year.

 The government also launched a Gigabit Voucher Scheme in March 2018 worth £67m.
 These ‘vouchers’ can be used by local communities and businesses to help mitigate the installation costs of implementing faster connections.
 Applications are made by individuals or small businesses through designated suppliers in each area, and successful applicants receive vouchers which are then used to mitigate the costs of upgrades in the area.

-What can I do to improve my broadband connection?
+What can I do to improve my internet connection in the countryside?

 If you have money lying around then BT

 is often willing to get your house connected to high speed internet, the downside is that it can be very expensive and in many instances installations costs and exceed £1,000.
 If, like many people, you don’t just have £1,000 lying around, then consider one of the following options: